star-zhang-github/Project/ai_voice_chatbot/README.md

 4. Open a new terminal, run *ngrok http 5000*
     - URL: Copy the forwarding address and add */answer* to the end of the address, example: *https://5ad3-68-129-210-90.ngrok-free.app/answer*
     - Copy the URL above to the URL textbox of the *A call comes in* section on website https://console.twilio.com/us1/develop/phone-numbers/manage/incoming/, and save
 5. Call the twilio provided number and enjoy your time!
-You can check the logs of the program during and after the call in the terminal used in step 2.
+You can check the logs of the program during and after the call in the *app.log* file.

 ## Section 3: Try out the product without
 6. If To try out Star Zhang's Twilio number (855) 778-1299